Skip to content

 This can cause major problems in the workplace as a doctor infects all those around them.

-Our work has a high level of emotional labour, moving from high-intensity states, such as dealing with life-affecting resuscitations to low-intensity states of chronic constipation, without pause.
+Our work involves a high level of emotional labour.
+Without pause, we move from high-intensity states, such as dealing with life-affecting resuscitations, to low-intensity states of chronic constipation.

 Some people are more susceptible to emotional contagion than others.
-Take a look at Docherty’s 15-part emotional contagion susceptibility scale and see where you might fall.
+Look at Docherty’s 15-part emotional contagion susceptibility scale and see where you might fall.

 Doherty, R. W. (1997).
 The Emotional contagion scale: A measure of individual differences.
 Journal of Nonverbal Behavior, 21, pp. 131-154

-And if you are the sort of person that finds themselves crying at the movies, then you are not alone.
-I’ve left a little something for you on our YouTube channel for the next time you want to cut loose.
+And if you find yourself crying at the movies, you are not alone.
+I’ve left something for you on our YouTube channel for the next time you want to cut loose.

 There are some highly infectious people that we can find in any department.